kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md

 \(d\) No certificate holder may assign and no flightcrew member may accept an assignment involving more than three flight segments under this section.

-\(e\) At all times during flight, at least one flightcrew member qualified in accordance with §121.543(b)(3)(i) of this chapter must be at the flight controls.
+\(e\) At all times during flight, at least one flightcrew member qualified in accordance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.543   Flight crewmembers at controls.|§121.543]](b)(3)(i) of this chapter must be at the flight controls.

 ### §117.19   Flight duty period extensions.

 \(a\) For augmented and unaugmented operations, if unforeseen operational circumstances arise prior to takeoff:

 \(1\) The pilot in command and the certificate holder may extend the maximum flight duty period permitted in Tables B or C of this part up to 2 hours.
-The pilot in command and the certificate holder may also extend the maximum combined flight duty period and reserve availability period limits specified in §117.21(c)(3) and (4) of this part up to 2 hours.
+The pilot in command and the certificate holder may also extend the maximum combined flight duty period and reserve availability period limits specified in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.21   Reserve status.|§117.21]](c)(3) and (4) of this part up to 2 hours.

-\(2\) An extension in the flight duty period under paragraph (a)(1) of this section of more than 30 minutes may occur only once prior to receiving a rest period described in §117.25(b).
+\(2\) An extension in the flight duty period under paragraph (a)(1) of this section of more than 30 minutes may occur only once prior to receiving a rest period described in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0117 Flight and duty limitations and rest requirements  flightcrew members.md#§117.25   Rest period.|§117.25]](b).

 \(3\) A flight duty period cannot be extended under paragraph (a)(1) of this section if it causes a flightcrew member to exceed the cumulative flight duty period limits specified in 117.23(c).